josephwilk/mud/README.md

 # Musical Universes of Discourse

-MUD is a layer over Overtone to make live composition more power and immediate.
+MUD is a layer over Overtone to make live composition more powerful and immediate.

 MUD focuses on immediacy of expression and creation.